Dn-Sn22/RegimeLab/README.md

 ## Idea

-The bot monitors the market 24/7.
-The goal is to predict when BTC starts dropping, move to USDT, catch the correction and come back in profit.
+A swing trading bot that monitors BTC/USDT 24/7.
+The goal is to predict market corrections — sell before the drop, buy back at the bottom, and capture the rebound in profit.

 ## How It Works